gavinmcfarland/mole/DIARY.md

 -   Implemented a compiler for ES6
 -   Tested a simple function using template literals
 -   Added loop through list of plugins functionality
--   Added function which will create a property definition of CSS property given a name, or create your own:
+-   Added function `lib/properties.js` which can create a property definition of CSS property given a name, or create your own:
     ```js
     {
       name: 'padding',